 If you’re an organisation looking to further reduce energy costs during the summer, there are ways to improve your water efficiency further;

-LASER’s Water Bureau service also helps you with the validation, monitoring and reporting of your consumption.
+Our Water Bureau service also helps you with the validation, monitoring and reporting of your consumption.
 This provides the information to achieve water savings and identify leaks and alerts you to spikes in consumption.
-An example of savings achieved through this service can be seen in our Water Bureau Case Study found here.
+An example of savings achieved through this service can be seen in our Water Bureau Case Study of Hammersmith and Fulham.